-Additional Information: For 2002-2008 it is coded for Person Type (P03) =4 (Occupant of a Non-Motor Vehicle Transport Device), 5 (Pedestrian), 6 (Pedalcyclist), 7 (Other Cyclist), or 8 (Other or Unknown).
-From 2009 on it is coded for Person Type (P03)= 4 (Occupant of a Non-Motor Vehicle Transport Device), 5 (Pedestrian), 6 (Bicyclist), 7 (Other Cyclist), 8 (Persons on Personal Conveyances), or 19 (Unknown Type of Non-Motorist).
+Additional Information: For 2002-2008 it is coded for "Person Type" in 4 (Occupant of a Non-Motor Vehicle Transport Device), 5 (Pedestrian), 6 (Pedalcyclist), 7 (Other Cyclist), or 8 (Other or Unknown).
+From 2009 on it is coded for "Person Type" in 4 (Occupant of a Non-Motor Vehicle Transport Device), 5 (Pedestrian), 6 (Bicyclist), 7 (Other Cyclist), 8 (Persons on Personal Conveyances), or 19 (Unknown Type of Non-Motorist).

-This data element has been coded at the person level and included in Person data file (SAS data element SAF_EQMT) since 1990.
+This data element has been coded at the person level and included in the Person data file (SAS data element SAF_EQMT) since 1990.
 Starting in 2002 all items for a non-motorist are available in the Safetyeq data file.
-There can be one or more safety equipment responses for each nonmotorist.
+There can be one or more safety equipment responses for each non-motorist.